Nick Smith (British politician): Member of Parliament

-On entering Parliament, Smith was elected to the influential Public Accounts Committee, responsible for monitoring value for money in public spending.
-He has highlighted a number of instances of the Ministry of Defence wasting tax payer's money, including changes to the requirements of the two s that added billions of pounds to the cost of the contracts.
+On entering Parliament, Smith was elected to the Public Accounts Committee, responsible for monitoring value for money in public spending.
+He has highlighted a number of instances of the Ministry of Defence overspending, including changes to the requirements of the two s that added billions of pounds to the cost of the contracts.
 Since his election, he has highlighted the "pathetic" tax contributions of the likes of Amazon, who paid £2.4m in UK tax in 2012 despite £4.3bn in sales.

-He gained early promotion when Douglas Alexander, Shadow Foreign Secretary, appointed him as his Parliamentary Private Secretary and a junior member of Labour's Foreign Affairs team.
+He was promoted when Douglas Alexander, Shadow Foreign Secretary, appointed him as his Parliamentary private secretary and a junior member of Labour's Foreign Affairs team.
 In September 2015, Smith was promoted to the Shadow DEFRA team as the Minister for Food, Farming and Rural Affairs.
 He resigned on 29 June 2016, saying that Jeremy Corbyn did not have the leadership skills needed.
-After the election Smith was appointed as an Opposition Whip.
+Following the election Smith was appointed as an Opposition Whip.
 Smith was the Labour Whip and Teller, reading the result to Parliament when Prime Minister May's Brexit deal fell to a record breaking defeat.

 Smith's campaigns have included criticising the interest rates that poor families are charged by the rent-to-own sector for buying household appliances.
 The Financial Conduct Authority announced in May 2018 that it was considering a cap on the sector, a move Smith called "a big step forward".

-Since 2017, Smith has championed local steelworkers affected by the British Steel Pension Scheme scandal, including many across South Wales.
+Since 2017, Smith has defended local steelworkers affected by the British Steel Pension Scheme scandal, including many across South Wales.
 In 2022, he led the Public Accounts Committee's investigation into the scandal, which found that the Financial Conduct Authority had failed to protect British Steel pension scheme members causing "serious financial harm", which Smith added showed "how badly they were treated, and where the FCA failed to support them in their hour of need.".